minhtriet/frozenlake/README.md

 | `(0, -1)`  | ↑         |
 | `(0, 1)`  | ↓         |

-An initial initialization looks like
+An initial code looks like

 ```python
 # init